Aims & Scope

 Discernment: Theology and the Practice of Ministry (Discernment) presents work describing Christian ministry in a broad array of contexts: congregational life; a particular ministry within a congregation (children’s ministry or youth ministry, for example); mission contexts, whether single or multi-congregational; ministry in cross-cultural settings; or Christian ministry in an extra-congregational environment (for example: disaster relief, care for the poor, or care for children and families).

-- Retrospectives that examine how the work done in a project/thesis five or more years ago continues to function or evolve in the work of the minister or ministry;
+- Retrospectives that examine how the work done in a thesis or dissertation five or more years ago continues to function or evolve in the work of the minister or ministry.
+These works should contain the same elements as a Summary.
+(6,000-8,000 words in length)

-- Re-contextualization and application of previously documented ministerial interventions to a new situation; or
+- Re-contextualization and application of previously documented ministerial interventions to a new situation.
+These works should contain the same elements as a Summary.
+(6,000-8,000 words in length)

 Articles in Discernment do not necessarily represent the views of the editor, the editorial board, or the publisher.
 Responsibility for the facts and the opinions in these articles remains with the author; the work of the editor and editorial board is to engage submissions in a peer-reviewed process to select articles for publication consistent with the mission of the journal.